vmware-samples/secureclouds-remediation-jobs/README.md

 ```

 ## Logging
-All stdout and stderr logs are sent to the SecureState web application for display in the
+All stdout and stderr logs are sent to the Secure State web application for display in the
 user interface.
 Take care when logging and make sure not to log sensitive data.

 ## Supported Remediation Jobs